maxkapur/maxkapur.github.io/_posts/2050-12-29-interesting-submodular.markdown

 # Application: Optimal scrum velocity

-Let&rsquo;s examine a plausible(ish) application of this functional form.
+Let’s examine a plausible(ish) application of this functional form.

 **The Zeno walk:** Consider a
 [Zeno walk](https://en.wikipedia.org/wiki/Zeno%27s_paradoxes#Dichotomy_paradox)
 between an arbitrary origin and destination.
 Let $$\Omega$$ provide a set of possible *steps* that we can take toward our destination.
-Each step&rsquo;s size is $$s_i \in [0, 1]$$, which means that if you choose to take step $$i$$, you get $$s_i$$ percent of the way from your current location to the destination.[^zeno] If $$X$$ is the set of steps you choose to take,
+Each step’s size is $$s_i \in [0, 1]$$, which means that if you choose to take step $$i$$, you get $$s_i$$ percent of the way from your current location to the destination.[^zeno] If $$X$$ is the set of steps you choose to take,